English Language Learners and Literacy InstructionEnroll in this Course

 Meet Your Instructor

 Stella Villalba divides her everyday life teaching English language learners for one part of the day as she has been doing for over 20 years.
-The other part of her day includes collaborating and coaching teachers across the Dublin, Ohio, school district, bridging understandings regarding teaching ELLs.
+The other part of her day includes collaborating with and coaching teachers across the Dublin, Ohio, school district, bridging understandings regarding teaching ELLs.
 Stella is a Lead Ambassador for NCTE.
 She is passionate about languages, literacy, and culture.
 You can keep up with Stella at her blog, Learn Love Grow.

 In this Deep Dive course, Stella Villalba provides tools, strategies, and wise advice for literacy instruction for children with native languages other than English.
 (Free with membership.)